Lachrymogenic/Lachryvisions/README.md

 * Leather boots allow you to avoid trampling on your crops!
 * More commands, like /gmc, /gms, /gma
 * Improved stack limits of items that are limited to 16, to 64.
+* Configuration Menu to toggle what features you do and don't want.
 # Roadmap / Todo
-* Backport good features from new versions (according to my personal tastes)
+* Backport good features from new versions (according to my personal tastes).
+This would include useful 1.8 commands and Redstone features with lore friendly renames.
+  For example, the Sculk Sensor would become a "Sensor" block.
-* Fix bugs and annoyances in 1.7.10
+* Fix more bugs and annoyances in 1.7.10
 * Add Vanilla items that respect the artstyle of the game.
 ## Will you port to 1.9+?
-No!
-Although I'm down for making a similar mod for 1.8.9 but removing stuff is harder than adding.
+No.

 # Installation
 Lachryvisions requires [Unimixins](https://www.curseforge.com/minecraft/mc-mods/unimixins) to load mixins and operate correctly.
 Once you have both mods downloaded, simply